nmc-costa/HITnode/README.md

 Your sponsorship not only assists in driving the development of simplifyhit™ projects but also ensures their availability as free and open-source resources for the wider community.
 We are immensely grateful for your support!

+## License

+The project is released under the [MIT License](https://opensource.org/licenses/MIT), granting you the freedom to use, modify, and distribute the codebase while providing attribution to the original authors.

+Let's revolutionize data science and engineering collaboration!
+Together, we build a stronger foundation for the future of software development.
+Happy coding!

+*Please note: The HIcode repository is maintained and updated to incorporate emerging best practices and advancements.
+Be sure to check back for the latest improvements.*